w3c/wai-people-use-web/_people-use-web/user-stories-two.md

 : **Works well:** Descriptive headings that are styled like an outline help me to find what I want and better understand the content.

 Moving or blinking content barrier
-: **Problem:** Moving or blinking content is very distracting and I can't remember what I wanted to do.
+: **Problem:** Moving or blinking content is distracting and I can't remember what I wanted to do.
 : **Works well:** It's best when sites don't use moving or blinking content but if they do, let me turn it off.

 ## Related WAI resources